A Detailed One Month Budget in Austria For Travelers

 Food Budget In Austria

-Austrian food is hearty, locally sourced, and definitely keeps you warm on those brisk winter days.
+Austrian food is hearty, locally sourced, and keeps you warm on those brisk winter days.
 Food prices were comparable to what we knew at home in the US, so budgeting was essential!

 Our food expenses differed greatly between the two months.
 During the first month in Bad Ischl, we were constantly out and exploring, eating out, and working from cafes where we would get a few coffees and snacks.